vincenzomadaghiele/RL-impro/README.md

 # A reinforcement learning agent for live sound improvisation

-This is the repository of the RL improvisation project.
-It contains the code for the paper:
+More information about the project is in the paper:
 > Vincenzo Madaghiele, Stefano Fasciani.
 > [**A listening agent for live control of synthesis parameters using reinforcement learning**]().
 > In _Proceedings of AI and Music Creativity Conference (AIMC) 2024_, 9-11 September 2024, Oxford (UK).